-- For clinical experiences the student will be required to wear a standardized uniform (contact your professional program chair for uniform expectations for items requiring an embroidered College logo.)
+- For clinical experiences the student will be required to wear a standardized uniform (contact your professional program chair for uniform expectations).
 A clean uniform should be worn each day and it should be wrinkle free.
 Alterations to the uniforms are for fitting purposes only and not to change the style.

 - As part of the uniform, students are required to wear their Mercy College student identification badge.

 Body Piercing and Tattoos